 Related blog post: Flying vs. driving within Belize

-This Mayan ruin is close to Belize City and many companies offer half-day tours.
-If you are on Belize Adventure Week this is one of the only things you could do for the day and get back in time for our 4:30 p.m. meeting.
-The Biltmore hotel tour desk can book you on a tour, or write email@example.com to reserve a tour in advance.
-(Altun Ha photo by Tom Kaniewski.)
+This Mayan ruin is close to the Belize airport, and many companies offer half-day tours.
+If you are arriving a day early for Belize Adventure Week this is one of the only things you could do for the day and get back in time for your flight to Dangriga.
+The Biltmore hotel tour desk can book you on a half-day tour for $40/person.
+(Altun Ha photo at right by Tom Kaniewski.)
 For more information on all Belize Mayan ruins, visit this page on our website.
+Updated October 2015

 Related blog post: Altun Ha Mayan ruin

-Located on the Belize River, and just around the corner from the Radisson Hotel, the Belize Tourism Village is the best location in Belize City for souvenirs, crafts, etc. Recently constructed to receive cruise ship visitors, this facility is the landing point for the up to 5000 tourists/day who descend from the cruise ships.
+Located on the Haulover Creek, and just around the corner from the Radisson Hotel, the Belize Tourism Village is the best location in Belize City for souvenirs, crafts, etc. Constructed to receive cruise ship visitors, this facility is the landing point for the up to 10,000 tourists/day who emerge from the cruise ships.
 From there most people get on a bus and go on an all-day land tour such as caving, seeing Mayan ruins, tubing, etc., or, many people take another boat to various locations on nearby islands and go snorkeling.
 The tourism village is one of the most modern building complexes in Belize City, and has been enormously successful.
-Note: you will need your passport or other ID to get in.
+Note: you will need your passport to get in.
+Updated October 2015

 The internationally famous Belize Zoo was started as a home for wild animals that had been used in making documentary films.
 The zoo’s creators soon realized that Belizeans were unfamiliar with their native animals and they decided to develop a wildlife education center.
 The zoo exhibits over 125 native animals, all were orphaned, born at the zoo, or rehabilitated pets.
 The enclosures are large, natural pens.